jevvilla/workshop-angular-testing/README.md

 You have to admit it, Challenge #2 was so easy that even my blind grandfather could do it:older_man:

-**Come on guys!! let't make it more interesting. :facepunch:**
+**Come on guys!! let's make it more interesting. :facepunch:**

-- Have you noticed that there's an inline template in the `app.component.ts` file?
-Nice..! let's separate them, move the inline template to an external template:
+- Have you noticed there's an inline template in the `app.component.ts` file?
+Nice..! let's separate it, move the inline template to an external template:
   - Create a file...
-  - Name it correctly..
+  - Name it correctly.. `app.component.html`
-  - Reference it in the component..
+  - Reference it in the component.. ***Hint: use templateUrl***
-  - **Note:** Do the same process for `joke.component.ts`, it is important to keep the file names, just change the extension. e.g: `joke.component.html`
+  - Do the same process for `joke.component.ts`. **Note: file has to named `joke.component.html` in this case**
 - Now that you have an external template, you have to refactor the `app.component.spec.ts` code.
-Make a refactor using the `TestBed` including its appropriate setup for external templates. ***Hint:*** use `async` for `configureTestingModule`
+Make a refactor using the `TestBed` including its appropriate setup for external templates. ***Hint: use `async` for `configureTestingModule`, look example above***

 ### [Take next challenge >>](https://github.com/jevvilla/Workshop-ATesting/tree/4#your-first-unit-test-in-angular)